latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

 }
 ```

-**Owner Cut Logic:**
+**Entrepreneur Incentives:**
-- Subnet owners receive 18% of alpha emissions by default
+- [Subnet creators](../glossary.md#subnet-creator) receive approximately 18% of alpha emissions by default
+- This compensation rewards the intellectual and technical work of designing effective [subnet protocols](../glossary.md#subnet-protocol)
-- Cut is calculated before other distributions
+- The cut is calculated before other distributions to ensure creators are compensated regardless of network performance
-- Accumulated in `PendingOwnerCut` for later extraction
+- Accumulated in `PendingOwnerCut` for distribution during the next [epoch](../glossary.md#tempo)

+This mechanism ensures that entrepreneurs who create valuable subnets are compensated for their ongoing contributions to the network's intellectual property.

 ### 6. Root Dividend Processing

 ```rust
 for netuid_i in subnets_to_emit_to.iter() {